dottxt-ai/outlines/docs/quickstart.md

 # Quickstart

 After [installing Outlines](installation.md), the fastest way to get to up to speed with the library is to get acquainted with its few core elements.
-We advise you to take a quick look at this page to see everything Outlines has to offer before diving into the [documentation](reference/index.md).
+We advise you to take a quick look at this page to see everything Outlines has to offer before diving in the [documentation](reference/index.md).

 ## Core elements